persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 The OTGui allows the user to launch two types of deterministic analyses:

 - Deterministic studies for defined model evaluations;
-- Designs of experiment for model evaluations on a set of input values.
+- Designs of experiments for model evaluations on a set of input values.

 .. _deterministicStudy: